 - Scenic Hudson will contact permit applicants with any questions and to verify information within one week of receiving an application.

 - After all application materials are received and thoroughly reviewed, we will issue a decision in the form of a letter to the applicant.
 A letter approving the request will serve as the permit.

-- Permission for the event will be granted by Scenic Hudson in writing and is not guaranteed by submitting an applicatio
+- Permission for the event will be granted by Scenic Hudson in writing and is not guaranteed by submitting an application.

-Scenic Hudson offers hunting permits for use at Shaupeneak Ridge in Esopus (Ulster County) via an annual first-come, first-served application process.
+Scenic Hudson offers hunting permits for use at Shaupeneak Ridge in Esopus (Ulster County).
 Permits are available for spring turkey season and fall bow and rifle deer-hunting seasons.
 Dates for these seasons are regulated annually by the New York State Department of Environmental Conservation (DEC).
 Scenic Hudson fully complies with all DEC rules and regulations regarding hunting.

 - No motorized vehicles/ATVs